 The LBE industry has the opportunity to embrace this shift, providing experiences that don’t just entertain but help individuals grow, connect, and find purpose.

-One of the clearest examples of this evolution within the LBE industry is the rise of competitive socializing—venues like Flight Club (social darts) and Swingers (crazy golf) have exploded in popularity.
+One of the clearest examples of this evolution within the LBE industry is the rise of competitive socialising—venues like Flight Club (social darts) and Swingers (crazy golf) have exploded in popularity.
 These spaces offer more than just an activity; they create an environment where people can connect through friendly competition.
 This taps directly into Maslow’s third and fourth tiers—love and belonging, and esteem.
 These venues foster meaningful social interactions while giving participants a sense of achievement, making them more than just places to have fun.
 They are spaces where people can connect, compete, and build confidence in a relaxed, playful environment.

-At the higher end of Maslow’s hierarchy is the need for self-actualization—the desire to achieve one’s full potential, to engage creatively, and to grow personally.
+At the higher end of Maslow’s hierarchy is the need for self-actualisation—the desire to achieve one’s full potential, to engage creatively, and to grow personally.
 The LBE industry has begun to cater to this need with the rise of immersive experiences like Immersive Van Gogh, TeamLab, and Meow Wolf.
 These venues are more than just spectacles; they invite visitors to become part of the experience, engaging them on intellectual, emotional, and creative levels.

 Above: TeamLab Tokyo.
 Image Credit Shota James